All Episodes

 Another is that industries which employed young workers were hit disproportionately hard during the downturn, such as hospitality and retail.

-Education's also now more important than ever in securing an available job with higher education, massively reducing one's probability of being unemployed.
+Education is also now more important than ever in securing an available job with higher education, massively reducing one's probability of being unemployed.

-Now, here's the here's the dirty little secret.
+Now, here's the dirty little secret.

-Because I, ladies and gentlemen, have one of the most productive, fertile memories that you will find not just in modern media, but throughout our society.
+This is why you listen to this program, because I, ladies and gentlemen, have one of the most productive, fertile memories that you will find not just in modern media, but throughout our society.

 What is the big deal?